 Engaging Veterans in Treatment Slide Presentation (PPTX)

 This Practice Guidance highlights the importance of understanding the experiences, strengths and needs of those who have served in the U.S. Military, in order for treatment providers to more effectively engage these men and women in treatment, and support recovery for them and for their families.

-Treatment Services for Pregnant Women (DOC)
+Treatment Services for Pregnant and Postpartum Women (DOC)

 Pregnant substance using women are a priority population for the Bureau of Substance Addiction Services.
-This guidance describes the needs and vulnerabilities of pregnant women, as well as administrative actions and clinical expertise needed to successfully engage and treat pregnant women, and their families.
+This guidance describes the needs and vulnerabilities of pregnant and postpartum women, as well as administrative actions and clinical expertise needed to successfully engage and treat pregnant women, and their families.
 A broad array of resources are listed, with web links.

 Access for Persons with Disabilities (DOC)

 The Bureau of Substance Addiction Services is committed to ensuring access to and participation in substance abuse prevention, treatment and recovery for persons with disabilities.
 This Practice Guidance: describes the key role of the Access Coordinator in achieving these goals in treatment programs; includes a summary of research and best practices; and contains links to a broad array of useful resources.